Introduction

 Cabinet Design

 The Asterion cabinet measures 18"x10"x15" (HxWxD) giving it an internal volume of approximately 28 liters.
 They have a round port located on the back of the cabinet opposite the tweeter.
-The internal walls are lined with 1.5" convoluted acoustic foam to absorb any internal standing waves.
-They are also lightly filled with Acoustastuff to minimize midrange coloration.
+The internal walls are lined with 1.5" convoluted acoustic foam to absorb any internal midrange reflections.
+There is no internal stuffing (polyfill/Acoustastuff) which maximizes the port output.
 I used some nice Teak veneer along with satin polyurethane to finish this particular pair of cabinets.
 I also installed front grills which are usually frowned upon by many DIY speaker builders due to the added diffraction effects.
 However, to reduce grill diffraction, I lined the inside frame of the grill around the tweeter with 1/2" acoustic felt which seems to be effective.
+I'll admit though that I rarely listen to them with the grills on.

 Crossover Design

-The Asterions use a 4th order Linkwitz-Riley crossover design with a crossover point at 2.5 kHz.
+The Asterions use a 4th order Linkwitz-Riley crossover design with a crossover point at 2.5 kHz... actually it is a mixed slope filter which employs a shallower slope on the woofer to provide better phase integration on a flat baffle which puts the tweeter's acoustic center closer to the listener.
 The tweeter filter is a basic 3rd order electrical filter with a series resistor to adjust the tweeter level to match the woofer.
 I used a bar core inductor for the 1.4mH value used in the woofer filter in order to reduce the dc resistance of the circuit but I'm sure a heavy gauge air core inductor will do as well and may experience less saturation.
 The crossover was tuned to balance out the effects of cabinet diffraction by providing a compromise between off-axis and on-axis midrange flatness.
 As a result, some of the peaks and valleys that show up in the 2kHz-6kHz range are less prominent off-axis.

 Performance